Swordtail Fish – People often start keeping aquarium at home or their office for peace of mind and to adore these beautiful fishes.

 Since the swordtail fish act as viviparous fish, their fry does not appear in the form of eggs, but already fully formed.
 For breeding, take one male and three to four females.

 If there are more than five swordtail fish in the aquarium, then there should be at least three males.
-Females choose the most productive males for large body sizes and fins.
+Females choose the most productive males with large body sizes and fins.

 The male fertilizes the eggs inside the body of the female, which she carries for 30-40 days.
 It is necessary to monitor the future mom, who eventually grows fat.